Moduli of hybrid curves I: Variations of canonical measures: Hybrid spaces of higher rank

 \subsection{Definition of the hybrid space}

-Before giving the formal definition of the hybrid space $B^{\hyb}$, we briefly explain the motivation behind the construction.
-The idea is to enrich the points $t \in D$ with additional \emph{simplicial coordinates} in order to distinguish different ways of approaching them in the complex topology of $B$.
+Before formally defining the hybrid space $B^{\hyb}$, we briefly motivate the construction.
+The idea is to enrich the points $t \in D$ with additional \emph{simplicial coordinates} in order to distinguish different ways of approaching them in the complex manifold $B$.

 Namely, fix some $t \in B$ and consider a small neighborhood of $t$ in $B$.
 Upon choosing local coordinates $(z_i)_i$, we can assume that the divisors $D_e$, $e \in E_t$, are given by $D_e = \{z_e = 0 \}$.
 This trivially implies that